 Karl Lewis 1901-1942

-After an early life at sea Lewis settled down in Yokohama and began a new life as a photographer.
+After an early life at sea, Lewis settled down in Yokohama and became a photographer.
 From his studio he sold real photo postcards, many of which were hand colored.
 He photographed the Great White Fleet when it visited Japan in 1908.
-Many of his cards were comic in nature and featured naval themes as this was an important port of call for the U.S. Navy.
-Writing on his cards appeared in English for American sailors were no doubt a large portion of his customers.
-After expanding into printing he began publishing many of his own images as lithographic postcards.
-As his artistic ambitions grew he began turning out postcards with photomontage, and by the 1930’s Lewis created many hand painted covers with Japanese themes.
+Many of his cards were comic in nature and featured naval themes as Yokohama was an important port of call for the U.S. Navy.
+Writing on his cards appeared in English because American sailors no doubt were the largest portion of his customers.
+After expanding into printing he began reproducing many of his photos as lithographic postcards.
+As his artistic ambitions grew he began using photomontage, and by the 1930’s Lewis created many hand painted covers with Japanese themes.
 During the Second World War Japanese authorities arrested him as a spy.
 He was not held long but he died six months after his release.